naev/naev/dat/missions/onion/readme.md

 ### Notes

 * **Peeling** is the equivalent to "doxxing" in the Onion Society.
-* The Onion Society motto is *"Going to make you cry!"*
+* The Onion Society motto is *"Going to make you cry!"* and they meet in Conclaves
 * Message capsules are small autonomous drones called "**Nexus Relays**" or just "**Relays**" that jump back and forth through jump lanes to transmit information at speeds faster than light, with also quantum entangling at a system level.
 Having priority access through them is really expensive, and most information and data is transmitted at much slower speeds.
 Bypassing the mechanism is known as **shorting**.
 * **The Nexus** is the equivalent to cyberspace, although it is much more heterogeneous and inconsistent as it is mainly patched through sneaking packets into messages and hacked message capsules.